wwu3/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 Python works differently on mutable and immutable objects.
 Assignment in Python never copies values.
 It only copies references.

-According to the article <Immutable object> from WIKIPEDIA, “...If an object is known to be immutable, it is preferred to create a reference of it instead of copying the entire object.
+According to the article from WIKIPEDIA, “...If an object is known to be immutable, it is preferred to create a reference of it instead of copying the entire object.
 This is done to conserve memory by preventing data duplication and avoid calls to constructors and destructors; it also results in a potential boost in execution speed.”

 There are two ways we can pass data to a function: